Wolverhampton: Arts and museums

 The Grand Theatre on Lichfield Street is Wolverhampton's largest theatre, opening on 10 December 1894.
 It was designed by C. J. Phipps and completed within six months.
 Included amongst the people to have appeared at the theatre are Henry Irving, Charlie Chaplin and Sean Connery.
 It was also used by politicians including Winston Churchill and David Lloyd George.
 The theatre was closed between 1980 and 1982.

 The Arena Theatre on Wulfruna Street, within the University of Wolverhampton is the secondary theatre, seating 150.
 It hosts both professional and amateur performances.

-Cinema is catered for by a multiplex Cineworld located at Bentley Bridge, Wednesfield, and a smaller cinema, Light House Media Centre, housed in the former Chubb Buildings on Fryer Street.
-Cineworld mainly shows Hollywood films, other big-budget films, and some Bollywood films, whilst Light House shows a range of older and subtitled films as well as some selected new releases.
-Light House has also played host to visual art shows, an International Animation Festival and incorporates a small café.
-The Lighthouse closed its doors for the final time on 3rd November 2022.
+Cinemas include a multiplex Cineworld located at Bentley Bridge, Wednesfield, and the four-screen Lockworks Cinema, housed in the former Chubb Buildings on Fryer Street.

 The city's Arts & Museums service, run by the council, covers three sites: Wolverhampton Art Gallery, home to England's biggest Pop art collection after that held at the Tate; Bantock House, a fine historic house with Edwardian interior with a museum of Wolverhampton located within Bantock Park; Bilston Craft Gallery with exhibitions of contemporary crafts.

 The Black Country Living Museum, situated in nearby Dudley, has a large collection of artefacts and buildings from across the Black Country, including an extensive collection associated with the city.

 Eagle Works Studios and Gallery situated in Chapel Ash, is a self run artists' group.
 It provides studio accommodation for eighteen visual artists, mostly painters.
 Its small gallery holds a regular programme of exhibitions to show and promote contemporary art in the city.

 The National Trust owns two properties on the edge of the city that are open to the public: Wightwick Manor, which is a Victorian manor house and one of only a few surviving examples of a house built and furnished under the influence of the Arts and Crafts movement, and Moseley Old Hall, which is famous as one of the resting places of Charles II of England during his escape to France following defeat at the Battle of Worcester in 1651.
 English Heritage owns Boscobel House, within Shropshire, another refuge of Charles II.

 Nearby museums also include the Royal Air Force Museum, at RAF Cosford and the RAF Fire Service Museum at Wolverhampton Airport., whilst Chillington Hall, which boasts of grounds designed by Capability Brown, and Himley Hall are nearby examples of houses open to the public.